Manitary/mugiwait/README.md

 - Messages not starting with `#` or `[`
 - Messages formatted incorrectly
 - Incorrect commentface code

+## How to use (via slash command)

+Type `/mugi` to bring up the command.

+The first parameter is the commentface code; it comes with an autocomplete suggestion box, making mugi easier to use as one does not need to know all commentface codes to a tee.

+The second parameter is optional, and can include any additional text to send together with the commentface.

+Mugi will notify you (and only you) if you submit an incorrect commentface code.

 [r/anime]: https://old.reddit.com/r/anime/wiki/commentfaces
 [r/anime github]: https://github.com/r-anime/comment-face-assets